CompCogNeuro/CompCogNeuro.github.io/content/simulations.md

 ### Prebuilt executables

 We will provide updated prebuilt versions of the sims soon.
 You can see old prebuilt versions in the [releases](https://github.com/compcogneuro/sims/releases), which are not recommended.
 The even older [C++ emergent (cemer)](https://github.com/emer/cemer) sims project files are available here: [cecn_8_5_2.zip](https://github.com/compcogneuro/sims/releases/download/v1.2.2/cecn_8_5_2.zip) (no longer updated or supported; recommend transitioning to new ones).

+### Axon sims

+New versions of the sims are being developed using [[axon]] as linked below, but these are not currently ready for class usage.